ADDITIONAL ASSESSED BALANCE DUE

 • Issued a correction after processing your return

-• The full notice/letter (all pages)
+• The entire notice or letter (all pages)

 • Proof of any payments already made (bank/IRS confirmation)